-For EMBODIED TEMPORALITIES, Nane invited people to embark on a yoga journey with her that follows the “Tjef Sema Paut Neteru” system based on ancient Egyptian knowledge.
-This somatic technique deepens the connection of mind, soul, and body in a way that celebrates human autonomy in cultivating inner strength and peace.
-The participants will record their experiences in various diary formats - a selection will be published.
+For EMBODIED TEMPORALITIES, Nane invited people to embark with her on a yoga journey that follows the ancient Egyptian knowledge-based “Tjef Sema Paut Neteru” system.
+This somatic technique deepens the connection of mind, spirit and body in a way that celebrates human autonomy in cultivating inner strength and peace.
+Participants will record their experiences in various diary formats - a selection of which will be published.
 During the opening ceremony of the festival, Nane will guide us in a meditation.

 For EMBODIED TEMPORALITIES, Nane Kahle invited participants to join her on a yoga journey, following the “Tjef Sema Paut Neteru” System based on Ancient Egyptian knowledge.
 This somatic technology heightens the connection with your mind, your spirit, your body and your inner world in a way that celebrates your autonomy in cultivating inner strength and peace.
 Participants will be recording their experiences in different journal formats - a selection of which will be published.
 During the festival's opening ceremony, Nane will lead us in meditation.

 The Body Undone: In Conversation with Loss

 Sana Rizvi is curating a program of screenings and discussions for the EMBODIED ARTS FESTIVAL, which deals with different types of loss - with a focus on narrative through new voices.
 With the help of the medium of film, an embodied memory itself, it invites us to reflect: Can we discover new possibilities in dealing with loss and grief by opening up spaces for these feelings in which they can manifest themselves and find recognition?